 Schenectady is a larger medium-sized city located in the state of New York.
-With a population of 66,990 people and 47 constituent neighborhoods, Schenectady is the 13th largest community in New York.
-Much of the housing stock in Schenectady was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 68,809 people and 47 constituent neighborhoods, Schenectady is the 13th largest community in New York.
+Schenectady has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Also of interest is that Schenectady has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Schenectady are slightly better educated than the national average of 21.84% for all cities and towns, with 22.82% of adults in Schenectady having a bachelor's degree or advanced degree.
+The education level of Schenectady citizens is a little higher than the average for US cities and towns: 22.82% of adults in Schenectady have at least a bachelor's degree.

 The per capita income in Schenectady in 2018 was $27,363, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $109,452 for a family of four.
 However, Schenectady contains both very wealthy and poor people as well.